 Digital Object Identifier (DOI)

 Nam, Jin; Perera, Priyangi; Liu, Jie; Rath, Bjoern; Deschner, James; Gassner, Robert; Butterfield, Timothy A.; and Agarwal, Sudha, "Sequential alterations in catabolic and anabolic gene expression parallel pathological changes during progression of monoiodoacetate-induced arthritis" (2011).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 10.